Common Questions & Answers

 A union is an organization of workers ("employees") at a workplace.
 A union aims to allow workers to bargain for changes at work democratically with management (the "boss").

-We're using Signal to organize at the moment - it's free, encrypted, and allows us to protect ourselves by using pseudonyms and not sharing our phone numbers directly with others.
+We're currently using Signal to organize - it's free, encrypted, and allows us to protect ourselves by using pseudonyms and not sharing our phone numbers directly with others.

 Please use basic safety hygiene on Signal.
-Use a pseudonym, and be sure to set your privacy settings to hide your personal information.
-The reason we use Signal is that it provides us all with a layer of protection against malicious actors - as long as we use it correctly.
+Use a pseudonym and ensure your privacy settings are set to hide your personal information.
+The reason we use Signal is that it provides us all with a layer of protection against malicious actors, as long as we use it correctly.

 What changes have other workers won at their workplaces?